MarkRedeman/Imgur-Laravel/README.md

 Next you should add the `imgur` middleware to any route were a user should be authenticated by Imgur.
 The `AuthenticateImgur` middleware will store and retrieve the user's access token.
 If the user is not authenticated by the Imgur (meaning your application doesn't know the user's access token), then the user will be redirected to a route with the name `imgur.authenticate`.
+If you are a Laravel 4 user, then you only need to add the service provider.
+This provider will register a `imgur` filter which you can use for your routes, see the example below how to do this.
 In the following section we show an example of some simple routes.